christophschnabl/roundup/README.md

 # 💸 👆 Roundup

 The following application runs the round up for the configured user since the first day of the week for all outgoing (non-internal) transactions and transfers this sum into the configured savings goal (which is created also).
+I chose the following, as little as possible, light-weight frameworks/libraries with simplicity in mind:
+* Guice for Dependency Injection and Bindings
+* Gson for Serde (could easily be swapped)
+* OkHttp as an HttpClient

+For Testing:
+* Junit
+* Kotlin Mockito
+* OkHttp Mockserver for Integration and Application Tests

 ## Build